Reedickulos/DATLLMARCH/DEPLOYMENT.md

        pip install -r requirements.txt
        ```

-       *Optional:* For an advanced setup with retrieval-augmented generation and
-       model fine-tuning you may need additional libraries such as `beautifulsoup4`,
-       `faiss-cpu`, `sentence-transformers`, `torch`, `transformers` and `llama-cpp-
-       python`.
-Install them as needed:

-       ```bash
-       pip install beautifulsoup4 faiss-cpu sentence-transformers torch
-       transformers llama-cpp-python openai
-       ```

     4. **Configure the system**

        Edit `config.json` to adjust the number of discovery cycles, the path to